chrisrabe/marites-profiler/README.md

 Businesses generally use a combination of both to reap its benefits.
 Personalisation is generally applied to businesses which involves some form of advertising on their content or products.
 Examples of this are news websites, social media websites, blogs or e-commerce applications.

 ### The problem
-_Personalisation take long when users don't spend enough time using the application._ At the time of writing this, I currently work as a full stack engineer in a global travel industry company.
-During my time working there, I learnt that timing is an extremely important factor to generating sales.
-We need to be able to present the right content at the right time to attract user interest.
+>_Personalisation takes long when users don't spend enough time using the application._

+At the time of writing this, I currently work as a full stack engineer in a global travel industry company.
 We recently released a new feature which allows users to register for our site to receive travel recommendations and rewards.

-Our current recommendations are based on marketers' research.
-This currently generates sales but adding a personalisation capability may theoretically yield better results.
+Our current recommendations are based on marketers' research, however it can be overwhelming for the users due to the large number of deals we possess.
+We could theoretically yield higher sales if our recommendations are personalised to the user.
+The problem is that we can't obtain data fast enough to match the rapidly changing nature of our product deals.

 ### The solution

-In this hackathon, I wanted to explore whether it's possible to personalise a user's experience **as soon as they create their account**.
-Most companies generally address this by asking the user a long-winded questionnaire.
-I wanted to make sure that users also do not have to go through that process.
+In this hackathon, I wanted to create a solution that can provide us data for personalisation **as soon as the user registers for our site**.

-At the time of writing this, [Amazon released a new feature for Amazon Comprehend called Targeted Sentimental Analysis](https://aws.amazon.com/blogs/machine-learning/extract-granular-sentiment-in-text-with-amazon-comprehend-targeted-sentiment/) last month.
-This feature uses NLP to extract key terms from a piece of text and the user's sentiment towards those terms.
+Most companies address the gap in data by asking users questions about their preferences.
+Spotify and Twitter are examples of this.
+This process can be a very long and tedious process for the users.

-My solution (the Marites Profiler) would use this new feature to determine the user's overall interest by analysing their Twitter posts and the posts of their followers.
-This data is placed into Tigergraph so that I can retrieve the relationships between users, their interests and related content in an efficient manner.
+My solution (the Marites Profiler) would use [Amazon's new Targeted Sentiment Analysis feature](https://aws.amazon.com/blogs/machine-learning/extract-granular-sentiment-in-text-with-amazon-comprehend-targeted-sentiment/) to determine the user's overall interest by analysing their Twitter posts and the posts of their followers.

+The data collected from the analysis are placed into Tigergraph so that I can retrieve the relationships between users, their interests and related content in an efficient manner.

+Please refer to the [architecture](#architecture) section to see more technical details.

 ## <a name="getting-started"></a>Getting Started